ailabstw/FLaVor/examples/inference/README.md

 `InferAPP` serves as the central component of the FLaVor Inference Service, facilitating seamless interaction between other services and the machine learning models.
 To harness the power of `InferAPP`, developers need to provide the following essential components:

-- `infer_function`: Developers can specify their custom inference model, allowing `InferAPP` to invoke the model and process its input/output seamlessly.
+- `infer_function`: Specify your custom inference model, allowing `InferAPP` to invoke the model and process its input/output seamlessly.
 Data reading, preprocessing, inference (network forward operation), postprocessing, and output formatting are performed accordingly.
-We also support Triton Inference Server to scale up the network forward operation.
-See the example in [SAM](./examples/inference/SAM)
+The  inference operation also supports Triton Inference Server to scale up the network forward operation.
+See the example in [SAM](./SAM/README.md)
-- `input_data_model` and `output_data_model`: Developers can define the required Pydantic data model for the input request and output response.
+- `input_data_model` and `output_data_model`: Define the required Pydantic data models for the input request and output response.

 ### Step 4: Testing the Service by Sending Inference Requests